acosta-andres-r/burger/README.md

 </div>

 ### Description
 With this application, you will be able to log a hamburger name, devour it and delete it.
-All the functionally was created using MySQL, Node, Express, Handlebars and built-in ORM.
+All the functionalities were created by using MySQL, Node, Express, Handlebars and built-in ORM.

 ### Table of Contents